Get

 Height: 30–32 inches

-Irish Wolfhounds are among the most imposing sighthound dog breeds, but their placid, good-natured personalities can put anyone at ease.
+Irish Wolfhounds are among the most imposing of the sighthound dog breeds, but their placid, good-natured personalities can put anyone at ease.
 Their household demeanor stands in stark contrast to their ancestral hunting character.
-As a fierce guardian and courageous course, the Irish Wolfhound earned their name as a fearsome answer to Ireland’s wolf problem during the Middle Ages.
+As a fierce guardian and courageous course, the Irish Wolfhound earned its name as a fearsome answer to Ireland’s wolf problem during the Middle Ages.

 Though Irish Wolfhounds were well-appreciated wherever they went, the death of the Emerald Isle’s last wolf in the 18th century foretold their eventual decline.
 In the 1800s, Captain George Augustus Graham attempted to increase the near-extinct breed.
 Due to limited stock, he mixed in various dogs, including Scottish Deerhounds, Great Danes, and Borzoi, to reshape and grow the modern Irish Wolfhound.